Wells Baptist Church

 Wells Baptist Church is a historic Baptist church on Main Street in Wells, Hamilton County, New York.
 It was built in 1845 and is a single-story, three-by-four-bay, post and beam frame building measuring approximately 36 by 41 ft.
 It sits on an uncoursed mortared rubble foundation and has a gable roof.
 The main facade features a tympanum surmounted by a louvered bell tower topped by a pyramidal roof.

+The church closed in 1949 and became owned by the Hamilton County Historical Society.
 It was added to the National Register of Historic Places in 1988.
-The church has closed and as of 2025 is operated as a private event venue called the Revival.
+In 2012, it was sold to private individuals, who renovated it as a community center.
+As of 2025 it was operated as a private event venue called the Revival.